 Check Whether You’re Using 64-bit or 32-bit Windows

 This will display the system property.
-Here you can see the Installed edition of your current Windows along with bit.(see Image Below)
+Here you can see the Installed edition of your current Windows along with the bit.(see image above)

-Conclusion: If you are fond of old school 8-bit games and still love to play the you may go for 32-bit Windows.
-But if you tech enthusiast and do much more with your computer or Laptop, 64-bit is a best choice for you.
+If you are fond of old school 8-bit games and still love to play you may go for 32-bit Windows.
+But if you are a tech enthusiast and do much more with your computer or Laptop, 64-bit is the best choice for you.